etab12/OncoPlex/README.md

 # Training The Model
-To run OncoPlex, we prepared all the notebooks needed in the [Notebooks](https://github.com/etab12/OncoPlex/tree/029ef7a69ec6fc0483ff39d79ee88d74639eb0c5/src), following these step:
+To run OncoPlex, we prepared all the notebooks needed in the [Notebooks](https://github.com/etab12/OncoPlex/tree/029ef7a69ec6fc0483ff39d79ee88d74639eb0c5/src), following these steps: